w1ndwatcher/LTalk/README.md

 npm start
 ```

-Requires a `.env` (backend) with Azure AI Search, Redis, Groq, Azure OpenAI, and LangSmith credentials — see `config.py` for the full list of required/optional variables.
+Requires a `.env` (backend) with Azure AI Search, Redis, Groq, Azure OpenAI, and LangSmith credentials.
+See `config.py` for the full list of required/optional variables.

 ## Deployment